jinyuzu99/transmission_blocklist/readme.md

 # Transmission Blocklist

-Using [GitHub Actions](./.github/workflows/auto-build.yml) to generate blocklist for [Transmission](https://transmissionbt.com), available for all platforms.
+Using [GitHub Actions](./.github/workflows/auto-build.yml) to  generate blocklist weekly for [Transmission](https://transmissionbt.com), available for all platforms.

 ## Release